Hi, I'm Guy Spier

 • Swiss Made by James Breiding

-• Lee Kuan Yew: The Grand Master’s insights into China, the United States and the World
+• Lee Kuan Yew: The Grand Master's Insights

 • Essays by George Orwell

-• No Rules Rules: Netflix and the Culture of Reinvention by Reed Hastings and Erin Meyer
+• No Rules Rules by Reed Hastings and Erin Meyer

-When I’m not working or reading, I love spending time with my family and doing sport.
-In the summer, that’s mainly cycling, swimming, running, rowing and tennis.
-In the winter, I like to do various kinds of skiing and other snow and ice-related sports – with a little bit of squash and indoor rowing.
-You can follow me on Strava here
+When I'm not working or reading, I love spending time with my family and moving my body.
+Movement is, for me, a form of medicine: walking, cross-country skiing, and the rowing machine are regulars, along with cycling, swimming, running, rowing, and tennis in the warmer months, and various kinds of snow and ice sports in winter.
+Klosters remains a happy place.
+You can follow me on Strava.

-I like playing chess – but play badly – my rating has been hovering just below 1,000.
-You can find me on Chess.com here.
+I like playing chess—badly; my rating has been hovering just below 1,000.
+You can find me on Chess.com.

-If we are not already connected, probably the best way to be in touch is via Twitter: @gspier is my handle – or check my Linktree.
+If we are not already connected, the best way to be in touch is via X or LinkedIn or check my Linktree.